Audit Process

 Preliminary Work and Planning

 The core of the audit program is developed using knowledge and information obtained during this process.
 Through interviews with key personnel and walk-throughs of key processes, the auditor will gain an understanding of your operation.
-Based on this initial assessment of risks and controls, tests of controls will be developed.
-The auditor will be learning about:
+Based on this initial assessment of risks and controls, tests of controls will be developed to create the audit program of areas to be tested.
+The areas of highest risk will be prioritized.

 • The objectives of the operation and major processes